chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 - dataset_id - primary key.
 This field is used to identify the upload job.
 - status - the current state of the upload.
 This field is updated to inform the user of the current state of the upload.
 - progress - the current progress of the upload.
-While the file is actively being uploaded the progress of the upload will be updated.
+While the file is actively being uploaded the progress of the upload
+- **status** - the current state of the upload.
+This field is updated to inform the user of the current state of the upload.
+  The possible values are define in the [upload state table](#upload-state-table) . will be updated.
 If the size of the file to be uploaded is known, the progress will indicate how much has been uploaded over the total file size.
 If the total file size is not known, the progress will not be updated.
 This field is returned using `GET submission/{submission_id}/upload`.